cloudflare/authr/README.md

 ### agnosticism through interfaces

-across implementations, *authr* requires that objects implement certain functionality so that its engine can propertly analyze resources against a list of rules that *belong* to a subject.
+across implementations, *authr* requires that objects implement certain functionality so that its engine can properly analyze resources against a list of rules that *belong* to a subject.

-once the essential objects in an applicaiton have implemented these interfaces, the essential question can finally be asked: **can this subject perform this action on this resource?**
+once the essential objects in an application have implemented these interfaces, the essential question can finally be asked: **can this subject perform this action on this resource?**

 ```php
 <?php